bedna-KU/Aaron.shell/README.md

 # Aaron.shell
-API client to KERNEL ULTRAS from terminal
+API client for KERNEL ULTRAS from terminal